 Following intensive talks with Algerian President Houari Boumedienne.
 West German Chancellor Willy Brandt has been?

-Following intensive talks with Algerian President Houari Boumedienne.
+Background: Following intensive talks with Algerian President Houari Boumedienne.
 West German Chancellor Willy Brandt has been calling for a conference between Arab and European countries to prepare the way for closer economic cooperation.